 Trend Forecasting: What we’ll be seeing in 2020 and beyond

-Every year we attend the Scarlet Opus trend forecast as part of the Décor & Design Fair in Melbourne.
-It’s fascinating to see how trends originate and evolve, how designers and consumers respond to the ever-changing world we live in.
-They travel the globe, researching and doing all the deep-thinking for us to create the palettes of tomorrow.
-We’ve rounded up some of the ‘stand-outs’ from the trend-forecasting heavy-weight that is Scarlet Opus.
+It’s fascinating to see how trends originate and evolve and how designers and consumers respond to the ever-changing world we live in.
+Forecasters travel the globe, researching and doing all the deep-thinking for us to create the palettes of tomorrow.
+We’ve rounded up some of the ‘stand-outs’ from the trend-forecasting seminar we attended.

 Colour was such a large element of the forecast this year.
 Although it is always covered, we have been gravitating towards neutral, softer pallets for many years now.
 Accent colours are sage greens, light blues and blush pinks and peaches.
-What we might start to see moving forward though are bolder colours, such as Koi red, mustards, deep sea greens, purples and indigos.
-What goes around eventually comes back around and we’re particularly keen on some of the beautiful, colourful carpets on offer at the moment.
+What we might start to see moving forward, though, are bolder colours, such as Koi red, mustards, deep sea greens, purples and indigos.
+What goes around eventually comes back around and we’re particularly keen on some of the beautiful, colourful carpets on offer at the moment as well as floor rugs that demand attention.

 Atrium Round Rug Tutti Atrium in "Multi Round Tutti"